quicwg/base-drafts/draft-ietf-quic-qpack.md

 QPACK which prevent the stream or connection from continuing:

 HTTP_QPACK_DECOMPRESSION_FAILED (TBD):
-: The decoder failed to interpret an instruction on a request or push stream and is not able to continue decoding that header block.
+: The decoder failed to interpret a header block instruction and is not able to continue decoding that header block.

 HTTP_QPACK_ENCODER_STREAM_ERROR (TBD):
-: The decoder failed to interpret an instruction on the encoder stream.
+: The decoder failed to interpret an encoder instruction received on the encoder stream.

 HTTP_QPACK_DECODER_STREAM_ERROR (TBD):
-: The encoder failed to interpret an instruction on the decoder stream.
+: The encoder failed to interpret a decoder instruction received on the decoder stream.

 Upon encountering an error, an implementation MAY elect to treat it as a connection error even if this document prescribes that it MUST be treated as a